SMAPPNYU/pysmap/README.md

 #contributors

-you might ask the difference between, smappy and smappdragon. smappy is easier to use but less flexible/more rigid in its implementation. smappdragon is a flexible tool fro programmers to use, you can build arbitray filters for data, smappy is just a set of filters.
+you might ask the difference between, pysmap and smappdragon. pysmap is easier to use but less flexible/more rigid in its implementation. smappdragon is a flexible tool fro programmers to use, you can build arbitray filters for data, pysmap is just a set of filters.

-methods on smappdragon are lower level and more general. whereas methods on smappy would be specific and rigid. so for example on smappdragon, you could [get all the entities](https://github.com/SMAPPNYU/smappdragon#top_entities), on smappy you would have to ask for hashtags, mentions, etc. (which are all entities).
+methods on smappdragon are lower level and more general. whereas methods on pysmap would be specific and rigid. so for example on smappdragon, you could [get all the entities](https://github.com/SMAPPNYU/smappdragon#top_entities), on pysmap you would have to ask for hashtags, mentions, etc. (which are all entities).

-another example, something like [apply_labels](https://github.com/SMAPPNYU/smapp-toolkit#apply_labels) would go on smappdragon, not smappy.
+another example, something like [apply_labels](https://github.com/SMAPPNYU/smapp-toolkit#apply_labels) would go on smappdragon, not pysmap.

 #author